StemVibrations/STEM/benchmark_tests/tutorial_moving_load_on_embankment_3d/tutorial_moving_load_on_embankment_3d.rst

 .. image:: Images/geometry_ids.png

-After which the gravity is applied to the geometry and the mesh size can be set.
+After which the mesh size can be set.
 Element size for mesh can be defined as a single value and then mesh is generated.

 .. code-block:: python

-    model._Model__add_gravity_load()

     model.set_mesh_size(element_size=1)